John M. Barber

 NMHS Distinguished Service Award

 The NMHS Distinguished Service Award has been presented each year since 1993 to recognize individuals who, through their personal effort and creativity, have made outstanding contributions to the maritime field.

 In 2009, John M. Barber was awarded with the NMHS Distinguished Service Award.
 We recognized his many accomplishments in the evening’s awards dinner journal:

-John M. Barber received the NMHS Distinguished Service Award at the 2009 Washington Awards Dinner in recognition of his important contributions in both capturing the vanishing era of the Chesapeake Bay and his environmental efforts to help restore and preserve it.
-John Barber has painted the Chesapeake Bay and the Eastern Seaboard for three decades.
+John Barber’s art captures the vanishing era of the Chesapeake Bay and his environmental efforts help restore and preserve it.
+He has painted the Chesapeake Bay and the Eastern Seaboard for three decades.
 Although he has also become known for his cityscapes and architectural art, Barber is renowned for his maritime subjects, primarily the Chesapeake and its vanishing way of life.
-In his oils and prints one often finds the Bay’s few remaining oyster dredging skipjacks and other traditional vessels, lighthouses, and harbors.
+In his oils and prints one often finds the Bay’s few remaining oyster dredging skipjacks and other traditional vessels, lighthouses and harbors.